FAQ

 Isn’t this impossible today?

-Full implementation is a long-term direction, not an overnight switch.
-The transition path involves incremental steps: strengthening survival guarantees where possible, reducing the use of survival as leverage in policy, and building toward systems that can enforce the constraints without centralizing power.
-The goal is to move in this direction, not to assume current institutions can flip in one step.
+Full implementation is a long-term direction, not a single switch.
+The path is step by step: strengthen survival guarantees where we can, reduce the use of survival as leverage in policy, and build toward systems that enforce the constraints without centralizing power.
+The goal is to move in this direction, not to assume everything changes at once.

 -